tranngocminhhieu/Lottery-probability-analysis/README.md

 ## Multi-Ticket Probability

 Many lottery players buy multiple tickets to increase their odds.
-To help them assess the impact, we calculate the probability of winning based on the number of tickets purchased.
+To help them assess the impact, I calculate the probability of winning based on the number of tickets purchased.
 For example:

 - Winning probability with 1 ticket: 0.0000%
 - Winning probability with 10 tickets: 0.0001%